papaemmelab/nf-ffperase/README.md

 `nf-ffperase` has 2 steps, `preprocess` and `classify`:

 1. ✏️ `preprocess` takes an input of a VCF, BAM, median coverage and reference fasta and annotates mutations for classification.
-This step uses [hileup][hileup] and GATK's [Picard][picard] to calculate necessary metrics/
+This step uses [hileup][hileup] and GATK's [Picard][picard] to calculate necessary metrics.

 2. 🔮 `classify` takes an input of preprocessed mutations and a model and generates a classification as real or artifact for each mutation.